(No Pussyfooting): Production

-Brian Eno invited Robert Fripp to his London home studio in September 1972.
+Brian Eno invited Robert Fripp to his home studio in Maida Vale, London, in September 1972.
 Eno was then experimenting with a tape-delay feedback system that he first devised while studying at the Winchester School of Art and further described in a score called "Delay and Decay", published in late 1966.
 The system had been used earlier by Terry Riley and Pauline Oliveros, who called it the "Time-Lag Accumulator", at the San Francisco Tape Music Center, and by an anonymous ORTF engineer in Paris in 1963: two reel-to-reel tape recorders are set up side by side, and sounds recorded on the first deck would be played back by the second deck and then routed back into the first deck to create a long looping delay.
-Fripp played guitar over Eno's loops, while Eno chose whether or not to record it into the loop.
+Fripp played guitar over Eno's loops, while Eno chose whether or not to record Fripp's live playing into the loop.
 The result is a dense, multi-layered piece of early ambient music.
-This technique later came to be known as "Frippertronics".
+This technique later came to be known as "Frippertronics", a term coined by Fripp's then-partner Joanna Walton in 1977.

 (No Pussyfooting)s first track, comprising the entirety of side A, is the 21-minute "The Heavenly Music Corporation".
 Fripp originally wanted the track to be titled "The Transcendental Music Corporation", which Eno feared would make people "think they were serious".
 It was recorded in two takes: first creating the background looping track, and then adding an extended non-looped guitar solo on top of it.
 This track features Fripp's electric guitar as the sole sound source.

 "Swastika Girls", which fills side B, was recorded almost a year after "The Heavenly Music Corporation" in August 1973 at Command Studios in Piccadilly, where Fripp's band King Crimson had recorded Larks' Tongues in Aspic earlier that year.
 The track employed the same technique as "The Heavenly Music Corporation", except that Fripp played to a loop created by Eno on an EMS VCS 3 synthesizer.
 Fripp and Eno took the tapes of "Swastika Girls" to George Martin's AIR Studios at Oxford Circus to continue mixing and assembling the track there.
-The track's title refers to an image of nude women performing a Nazi salute that was ripped from a discarded pornographic film magazine found by Eno which he brought to the studio.
+The track's title refers to an image of nude women performing a Nazi salute ripped from a discarded pornographic film magazine found by Eno, which he had brought to the studio.
 The album's title was taken from a note left by Fripp on the mixing desk at AIR, expressing "that we should not compromise what we felt to be right".

+Artwork

+The album's gatefold cover was shot by fashion photographer Willie Christie.
+Christie reflected on the artwork in 2015: "We hired the mirror from Chelsea Glassware and the zinc ‘floor’ came from a session I’d just done ...
+I’ve always felt badly for Brian [Eno] that he didn’t share the credit, since it was his idea and we worked on it together.”